Hodaifa98/Ports-scanner-Python/README.md

-# A multi-threaded, fast ports scanner in Python
+# A multi-threaded and fast ports scanner in Python

 This program can be used to find and expose open ports, which can help debug an issue or secure a network, server, computer...